 Executive Committee.
-The Executive Committee of IAC's board of directors has all the power and authority of the board, except those powers specifically reserved to the board by Delaware law or IAC's organizational documents.
+The Executive Committee of IAC's Board has all the power and authority of the Board, except those powers specifically reserved to the Board by Delaware law or IAC's organizational documents.

-PROPOSAL 2-ADVISORY SAY ON PAY PROPOSAL
+PROPOSAL 2 - ADVISORY SAY ON PAY PROPOSAL

-As required pursuant to Section 14 of the Exchange Act of 1934, as amended (the "Exchange Act"), IAC is seeking an advisory vote from its stockholders to approve the compensation of IAC's named executives for 2021.
+As required pursuant to Section 14 of the Exchange Act of 1934, as amended (the "Exchange Act"), IAC is seeking an advisory vote from its stockholders to approve the compensation of IAC's named executives for 2022.
 This proposal is not intended to address any specific item of compensation, but rather IAC's overall compensation program and policies relating to its named executives.